bigsk1/bigsk1.github.io/_posts/2023-03-07-lvm-resizing-on-ubuntu-vm.md

 ```
 noramlly /dev/sda   will show hard drive space, your drive could be different like /dev/sdb1, ect..

-Take note it will show all partions like
+Take note it will show all partitions like

 /dev/sda1